Blendify/blender-manual/blender_docs/manual/addons/rigging/rigify.rst

 Layers, Bone Groups & Selection Sets
 ------------------------------------

-Armature Layers are usually used to isolate bones.
+Armature layers are usually used to isolate bones.
 Rigify can take advantage of armature layer to generate extra features and the user interface for the final rig.
 Blender 2.79 can handle 32 separate layers for each armature.
 The armature layers are visualized under the armature tab.
 They are split in two separate groups of 16:
 The top row contains layers from 1 to 8 and from 9 to 16.
 The bottom row layers form 17 to 24 and form 25 to 32.

-Rigify Layers are displayed in a vertical layout inside their own separate panel named Rigify Layer Names.
+Rigify layers are displayed in a vertical layout inside their own separate panel named Rigify Layer Names.

 - The first column shows the layer number.
 - The second column is a display toggle.